jimmieego/reading-notes/Design/universal-principles-of-design.md

 The use of *OK* and *Cancel* should be avoided for confirmations.

 For less critical confirmations that act more like reminders, an option to disable the confirmation should be provided.

+## Highlighting

+Highlight no more than 10 percent of the visible design; highlighting effects are diluted as the percentage increases.
+Use a small number of highlighting techniques applied consistently throughout the design.

+Bolding is generally preferred over other techniques (italics and underlying) as it adds minimal noise to the design and clearly highlights target elements.